T1000-Swift-Hail/PROJECT-2/README.md

 - 3

 ### Define the scenes :
-// First page about the user name  / scenes in your application.
+// First page about the user name using struct and alert if user name and pass is correct.
+Seccond page it is a brief about the app
+Third page it is the zone of booking
+Last page it is about the user purchases

 ### User Stories :